Robert Stam

 Robert Stam (born October 29, 1941) is an American film theorist working on film semiotics.
-He is a professor at New York University, where he teaches about the French New Wave filmmakers.
+He is a professor at New York University, where he teaches about French New Wave filmmakers.
 Stam has published widely on French literature, comparative literature, and on film topics such as film history and film theory.
 Together with Ella Shohat, he co-authored Unthinking Eurocentrism: Multiculturalism and the Media.

 Early life and education

 Born in Paterson, New Jersey, Stam completed his Ph.D. in Comparative Literature at U.C.
 Berkeley in 1977, after which he went directly to New York University, where he has been teaching ever since.
 Stam's graduate work ranged across Anglo-American literature, French and Francophone literature, and Luso-Brazilian literature.
 His dissertation was published as a book, Reflexivity in Film and Literature (1985).